jspm/jspm-cli/README.md

 <script type="module" src="dist/test.js"></script>
 ```

-And running `jspm s` (or using any other server), we now get three files loaded only in the network tab, with no code duplication.
+And running `jsps` (or using any other server), we now get three files loaded only in the network tab, with no code duplication.

 > The algorithm used for chunking will create the minimum number of separate chunks needed to work over arbitrary numbers of entry points (`jspm build entryA.js entryB.js, ...`), and dynamic imports, while never duplicating code between chunks.
 I call this the maximal disjoint chunking algorithm.